Skip to main content

 Code execution is bounded so a runaway script cannot flood the conversation or the model:

 • Returned output is capped.
-Standard output and error from a single execution are truncated (on the order of one megabyte) before they are returned.
+Standard output and error from a single execution are truncated before they are returned.

 • Stored history is capped again.
 When execution history is persisted for the workspace UI, output is truncated a second time, so the stored view can be shorter than what the agent originally saw.

 • Workspace downloads are bounded.
-When you export or zip a workspace, there is a per-file size ceiling (25 MB by default).
+When you export or zip a workspace, there is a per-file size ceiling.

-These caps protect the conversation and the model's context window while leaving the full data files intact in the workspace.
-The pattern that lets an agent work with large results without dumping them into chat — dataset registration — is covered in Datasets and data flow.
+These caps protect the conversation and the model's context window while leaving the full data files intact in the conversation workspace.
+The pattern that lets the coder work with large results without dumping them into chat — dataset registration — is covered in Datasets and data flow.

 These two lifetimes are deliberately different:

 • The session is ephemeral.
 A session tracks live execution state and expires after a period of inactivity.
-After a service restart or expiry, that session id is gone — the agent simply creates a new session for the next turn.
+After a restart or expiry, that session is gone — the agent simply creates a new one for the next turn.

 • The workspace is persistent.
-The files in workspaces/sessions/{session_id}/workspace/ remain in your S3 bucket independently of the session's lifetime.
+The files for a conversation remain in your account independently of any session's lifetime.
 Losing the session does not lose the files.

 So "the session ended" never means "your data was deleted."
-It means the live sandbox context was released; the produced files stay in your account's S3 until you remove them.
+It means the live sandbox context was released; the produced files stay in your account until you remove them.

 Cross-user isolation

 Sandbox sessions enforce ownership.
 Every session belongs to the user who started it, and any request against a session is checked against that owner.
 A request from a different user is answered as if the session does not exist — the platform does not distinguish "not yours" from "not found," so session identifiers cannot be used to probe for other users' work.
-Combined with separate Lambdas and separate S3 prefixes per session, this keeps one user's code, files, and data fully separated from another's.
+Combined with separate execution invocations and separate per-conversation workspaces, this keeps one user's code, files, and data fully separated from another's.

-For workflows, this isolation has a specific consequence: each workflow node runs in its own session and its own workspace, so nodes do not automatically share files.
+For workflows, this has a specific consequence: each workflow node runs in its own session and its own workspace scope, so nodes do not automatically share files.
 Moving data from one node to the next is an explicit step, described in Datasets and data flow.

 Where to go next